 Always check the opening hours for restaurants in Santander.
 Many close for siesta – although a few (like Mercato del Este, Amarella Cafe and Casa Lita) remain open throughout the day.

-Also note that the typical hours for sit-down meals is much later in Spain than other parts of the world.
+Also note that hours for sit-down meals are much later in Spain than other parts of the world.
 Lunch is usually eaten around 2 or 3pm and dinner not until 9 or 10 at night.
 Tapas, however, are usually available from midday until closing.

 Make Reservations for Restaurants in Santander